pourplusquoi/resume/README.md

 # Resume

-I will be working at Facebook this summer as Performance and Capacity Engineer Intern in Infrastructure Foundation Team.

-Looking for full-time 2019 software development engineer position.
+Computer science graduate student at Rice University, former performance and capacity engineer intern at Facebook, in search of full-time software engineer position starting in 2019.
 Feel free to contact me!